napestershine/minutos/tasks.md

 # Task 6

-1. Create a new app for dashboard
+1. Done - Create a new app for dashboard
-2. Create a new url file for dashboard
+2. Done - Create a new url file for dashboard
-   1. Include the files for user profile, project and team here
+   1. Done - Include the files for user profile, project and team here
 3. Show what I have done today and make it possible to go back in time
 4. Show what I have done this month and make it possible to go back in time
 5. Show what my team has done this month and make it possible to go back in time